-Hosting a party is a high-pressure job.
-There are invitations to send, menus to write, appetizers to assemble, and most important of all: drinks.
 Whether you’re planning a sophisticated soirée or a Super Bowl blowout, you’re gonna need to bring the booze if you don’t want people making excuses to leave before the second quarter.
-And there’s no better way to shop for a crowd than by buying in bulk.
+You might even need a lot of it, and thankfully, there’s no better way to shop for a crowd than by buying in bulk.

-A handle of liquor is a large bottle of alcohol that contains exactly 1.75 liters of booze.
-This is more than twice the average size of a standard liquor bottle and about half of a gallon.
-If you’re throwing a big party, handles are the cheapest and most convenient option for your gathering.
+A handle of liquor is a large bottle of alcohol that contains exactly 1.75 liters.
+This is about half a gallon, more than twice the average size of a standard liquor bottle.
+If you’re throwing a big party, handles are the cheapest option in terms of cost per ounce, and they’re the most convenient option for a large gathering.

 As you might imagine, this type of bottle gets its name from the included handle that makes it easier to carry.
-Nowadays some 1.75 L bottles don’t include the traditional handle, but they’re still referred to as handles.
-And they’re available in all your favorite types of alcohol.
-Whiskey, vodka and rum all come in handle sizes.
+Nowadays, some 1.75-liter bottles don’t include the traditional handle, but they’re still referred to as handles.
+Best of all, they’re available in all your favorite types of alcohol.
+Whiskey, vodka, and rum all come in handle sizes.
 Just pick your poison and enjoy.
+Responsibly, of course.

 Joe bought a handle of vodka at the liquor store and invited his friends over for shots.
-The handle had 1.75 L of vodka and 1 L = 33.814 oz.
-Each shot glass was 1.5 oz.
+The handle had 1.75 liters of vodka.
+One liter equals 33.814 ounces.
+Each shot glass was 1.5 ounces.
 How many shots did Joe and his friends chug?
 Round your answer to the nearest shot.

 Definitely more fun than your average middle school word problem.
-And you don’t need to be a math whiz to figure this one out:
+You don’t need to be a math whiz to figure this one out:

 The size of your shot glasses is key to figuring out how many shots or drinks you can get out of a handle.
 Shot glasses come in different sizes, but 1.5 ounces is what you’ll get when you order a shot at a bar.

 If you’re not sure about the size of your own shot glasses, it’s a good idea to check before you buy your handles.
-Some shot glasses are as small as 1.25 oz and others are as big as 2 oz.
+Some shot glasses are as small as 1.25 ounces, and others are as big as 2 ounces.
 Once you’ve confirmed the size of your shot glasses, you can adjust the calculations as needed.

 The answer to this question depends on how much your friends drink and how many of them are invited to the party.
 If you’re having 40 pals over, each could get one shot from a handle.
-But if your friends have an average of 3 drinks, you’ll need to get at least 3 handles.
-Maybe one more, to make sure there’s enough to go around.
+If your friends have an average of three drinks, you’ll need to get at least three handles — maybe one more, just to make sure there’s enough to go around.
 After all, it would be disappointing to cut the party short because you ran out of booze.

 You already know a handle has just under 60 ounces of liquor.
 Knowing this information also lets you figure out how many cocktails you can make.
 Since most recipes call for 2 ounces of alcohol, you should be able to make approximately 30 drinks from one handle.

-There are 40 1.5-ounce shots in a 1.75 L handle of liquor.
+There are 40 1.5-ounce shots in a 1.75-liter handle of liquor.
 Most cocktail recipes need 2 ounces of alcohol, for a total of 30 drinks per handle.

-One handle of alcohol has 1.75 L of liquor, or 1750 ml.
+One handle of alcohol has 1.75 liters of liquor or 1,750 ml.
 The most common size for a liquor bottle is 750 ml.
 This means that one handle is equal to 2.3 standard bottles.